ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Center Offset

-The x-coordinate of each line at the base of the image, `Line.baseX()`, is used to calculate the center x coordinate between the two lanes, `lane_ceter`.
+The x-coordinate of each line at the base of the image, `Line.baseX()`, is used to calculate the center x-coordinate between the two lanes, `lane_ceter`.
 It is then subtracted by the center coordinate of the screen, `img_ctr`, to calculate the offset of the vehicle from center line.

 ```
 ###